xajeel/mcp-course/chapters/chapter06/readme.md

 - **State Management**: Handle complex state transitions
 - **Multi-step Reasoning**: Enable agents to break down complex problems

-## What You'll Build
+## What we'll Build

-In this chapter, you'll create an enhanced calculator agent that combines:
+We will create an enhanced calculator agent that combines:
 - **MCP Client** for calculator server using LangChain
 - **React Agent** using LangGraph for intelligent problem-solving

-Your enhanced agent will be capable of:
+Agent will be capable of:
 - Connecting to MCP servers through LangChain
 - Using LangGraph's ReAct pattern for complex multi-step problems
 - Explaining its reasoning process step-by-step